Flashcards in Week 9 - MGD Deck (53):

 A left shift in the hemoglobin dissociation curve indicates a(n) ___ affinity for oxygen.

-Cytokines trigger fever.
-Fever causes the release of ___, which act on the hypothalamus to raise body temperature.
+Cytokines are endogenous pyrogens.
+They trigger the release of ___, which act on the hypothalamus to raise body temperature.

 List the 2 most common signs and/or symptoms of phosphofructokinase deficiency.